Illustration of a SaaS team reviewing a public status page dashboard on a large screen.

 Conclusion

 In SaaS, silence during an outage is the loudest failure.
-A status page speaks when your product can’t.
+A status page keeps communication moving when your product cannot.

 FAQ